arturo-lang/arturo/README.md

 ### Manually

-In order to build Arturo manually, you may have a look here:
+In order to build Arturo manually, you may have a look here at the [instructions here](https://github.com/arturo-lang/arturo/wiki/Building-Arturo).

 ### Other methods